alibstill/ml-zoomcamp-collision-severity-prediction/0_preprocessing/README.md

 - handle date and time information
 - format the data for consistency

+3. Remove casualty number

+For the scenario I aim to solve, it is unlikely that we would have concrete information about the casualty number so I remove this from the data.

 ## Background on data

 The UK Department of Transport publishes road accident/collision and safety statistics.
 This data is for Great Britain only (i.e. it includes data for England, Scotland and Wales but does not data for include Northern Ireland).